naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and analyze your WordPress site's revenue streams from ads, affiliate links, digital products, and memberships.
+A WordPress plugin that tracks and visualizes revenue from ads, affiliate links, and product sales in one dashboard.

 ## Features
-- Add and view revenue entries
+- Add revenue entries for ads, affiliate links, and product sales
+- View revenue history in a table
-- Simple revenue overview
+- Display total revenue using a shortcode
-- Basic chart placeholder (integrate with Chart.js for advanced visuals)
-- Easy-to-use admin interface
+- Simple and intuitive admin interface

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the Revenue Tracker from the admin sidebar.
+3. Go to 'Revenue Tracker' in the admin menu to start tracking

 ## Setup
-- No additional setup required.
-Start adding revenue data immediately.
+- Add revenue entries by filling out the form in the admin dashboard
+- Use the shortcode `[wp_revenue_tracker]` to display total revenue on any page or post
+- Use `[wp_revenue_tracker source="ads"]` to display revenue from a specific source

 ## Usage
+- Regularly update your revenue data in the admin dashboard
-- Go to Revenue Tracker in your admin panel.
+- Use the shortcode to showcase your earnings on your site
-- Add revenue entries with source, amount, and date.
-- View your revenue overview and chart.
+- Analyze your revenue history to optimize your monetization strategies

-## Notes
+## License
-- For advanced analytics and integrations, consider upgrading to the premium version.
+This plugin is released under the GPL2 License.